 More Protectionist Trade Measures

 2017 proved an interesting and prosperous year.
 2018 will prove just as interesting (and hopefully as prosperous).
 The Federal Reserve, with newly appointed Chairman Powell, will be challenged to maintain growth without inflation.
+Read Jerome Powell - Who Is He?
+What Can We Expect?
 The conflict between reducing the deficit and fiscal stimulus will probably increase as mid-term elections approach – especially if economic growth slows.
 Stay tuned!